-If a student withdraws from all classes for medical or job-related reasons, he/ she may receive a pro-rated refund when acceptable evidence of the necessity to withdraw (verified by a physician/employer) is presented.
+If a student withdraws from all classes, he/she may receive a pro-rated refund when acceptable evidence of the necessity to withdraw (verified by a physician/employer) is presented.
 An instruction sheet detailing the procedure is available from the Enrollment Services office.